About USC Gould

 - WORKSHOPS AND CONFERENCES

 A nationally recognized scholar of criminal procedure and computer crime law, Orin S. Kerr currently directs the Cybersecurity Law Initiative at George Washington University Law School.
-He will join the faculty at USC Gould School of Law in January 2018.
+He will join the faculty at USC Gould School of Law as the Frances R. and John J. Duggan Distinguished Professor of Law in January 2018.
 Kerr has previously been a visiting professor at the University of Chicago and the University of Pennsylvania.
 An accomplished teacher, Kerr received the outstanding teaching award from the George Washington Law School Class of 2009.

 In addition to writing more than 50 articles, he has authored and co-authored popular casebooks and co-authored the leading criminal procedure treatise.
 Since 2001, his publications have been cited in over 2,500 articles and more than 250 judicial opinions.
 He also posts regularly at The Washington Post’s legal blog, “The Volokh Conspiracy.”